What is becreate?

 An Open Project permits you to design the phase progression yourself.
 You have the option to integrate subprojects into the project schedule.

 (Inter)connected Media Project

 In this kind of project, a film is created as a learning medium.
 During the planning and realisation, you will navigate through various project-typical phases, and orient yourself on a wide selection of film creation and publication methods.

 The becreate film platform allows to share movies, to comment and to discuss them together online.
 Movies may be enhanced with a variety of knowledge assets.
 The platform is the central hub for all films that are created in the context of (inter)connected Media Projects.
 The film platform is based on the open source software FrameTrail.

 Learn more about the hub, and about the concept of Hypervideos:

 What do colours, project phases and methods mean?

 The becreate platform helps to bring clarity to the specific project phases through consistent use of the same colours.
 You can recognise them by looking at existing project templates.

 At becreate, we offer a structure that is open at first, and closed later.
 This approach creates depth and comprehensiveness.

 Depending on the project type, each central part has matching phases.
 The colours enable you to recognise that they belong in a specific place within the fundamental structure.
-Blue, for example, signals an opening.
+The colors blue and gree, for example, indicate a two-stage opening.
 Here, it is about the planning and conceptualisation, but also inspiration, generating of ideas, collection and spreading.